-The PublicCA issues assurance level 1, 2 and 3 certificates as defined in the CP (including certificates for signature and encryption use).
+PublicCA issues assurance level 1, 2 and 3 certificates as defined in the CP (including certificates for signature and encryption use).

-Transport layer security (TLS) and secure socket layer (SSL) protocols, time stamping servers and dedicated servers can be used for the transmission of equipment and application software certificates.
+Transport layer security (TLS) and secure socket layer (SSL) protocols and dedicated servers can be used for the transmission of equipment and application software certificates.